Review of Ferries

 Norfolkline (1961-founded) provided cargo ferry services in Northern Europe (English Channel, Irish Sea, North Sea), as well as passenger ferry shipping (English Channel, Irish Sea) and logistics services.
 Upon acquisition, Norfolkline had 2200+ employees and offices in 13 European countries.
 Norfolkline's fleet consisted of 18 vessels, plus hundreds of trailers (including refrigerated, dry-cargo, swap-body).
 In 2006, the company handled 1,5+ million ferry passengers on the routes Dover-Dunkirk, Liverpool-Belfast and Liverpool-Dublin.

 In February 2012 was launched the route Dover-Calais.
 In 2015, DFDS changed its logo.
 The first ships on which hulls it was introduced were Cote des Dunes and Cote des Flandres.
 All other fleet mates will soon lose their current name's suffix "Seaways" and will be renamed.

 2017 was a record year with operating profit of DKK 2.7 billion.
-The increased volumes were partially based on DFDS' 10 North Sea freight routes (7% increase over 2016).
+The increased volumes were partially based on DFDS' 10 North Sea freight routes (+7% over 2016).
 In 2017, the company ordered 4 RoPax newbuilds (capacity 475 trailers each) specifically for North Sea crossings.
 The ferries were ordered to the Jinling Shipyard (China) with scheduled deliveries 2019 and onwards.

-In 2018, DFDS invested around DKK 100 million (USD 16,5 million) in further development of company's digital capabilities, new online booking systems (serving passenger-shipping-logistics), new mobile apps (serving passengers-drivers-freight customers).
+In 2018, DFDS invested around DKK 100 million (USD 16,5 million) in further development of the company's digital capabilities, new online booking systems (serving passenger-shipping-logistics), new mobile apps (serving passengers-drivers-freight customers).

 On April 12, 2018, DFDS acquired 98,8% of Turkey's largest freight shipping company "UN Ro-Ro Anasayfa" for EUR 950 million.
 UN Ro-Ro serves 5 Mediterranean routes connecting Turkey with Greece (Patras), Italy (Trieste, Bari) and France (Toulon), 12 vessels, 3 port terminals (Trieste, Ambarli, Pendik-Istanbul), annual revenue EUR 240 million and around 500 employees.